deamorim2/sdbs/EN-US/spatial_joins.rst

     -------------+-----------------------------------+-----------
      Broad St    | Battery Park City-Lower Manhattan | Manhattan

+You can use the ST_Within Spatial Relationship as well to run this query, but you have to reverse the geometry columns in the Spatial Relationship function:

 .. code-block:: sql

    SELECT subways.name AS subway_name, neighborhoods.name AS neighborhood_name, neighborhoods.boroname AS borough